spacedogxr/spacedogxr.github.io/presskit.md

 ### History

-<b>Cup Pong AR<b> is Space Dog XR's first augmented reality mobile game.
+<b>Cup Pong AR</b> is Space Dog XR's first augmented reality mobile game.
 At the beginning of the Covid-19 lockdown, founder Tate Travaglini was looking for a project to keep him busy during the quarantine that incorporated augmented reality (AR).
 He decided to take up Cup Pong AR as a way for students and friends to play pong together while allowing them to stay socially distanced.
 Cup Pong AR was released for Android and iOS in September 2020.

 ## Videos